 This one already gives a clue regarding the right marketing you will have to do for houses with solar panels.

 Because as a real estate professional, you may attract potential buyers who are not explicitly looking for solar houses.

-These types of buyers haven’t dealt with solar panels yet and will worry about the warranty, maintenance, repairs and more.
+These buyers haven’t dealt with solar panels yet and will worry about the warranty, maintenance, repairs, and more.

 A knowledgeable agent may take these worries away by being able to answer all related questions, but the better approach would be to market a solar house to the right potential buyers in the first place.

 4) Sellers Making a Sale Impossible

 From the perspective of a real estate agent, it is always important to qualify both buyers and sellers.

 And for houses with solar panels, qualifying the seller may be even more critical.